Get your company involved. MORE INFORMATION INNOVATIONS IN PROTECTING THE WORLD'S WATER SUPPLY REGISTER

 The best way to get involved is to subscribe to the series.
 Each subscription includes four tickets for your co-workers or clients and more.
 Contact Susan@wtci.org for more information.

 The same digital tools and data sources that fuel productivity and growth have been weaponized against us by nefarious groups and even rogue states.
 For organizations of all sizes, dealing with the threat of cyber-attacks has become a way of life.
 Data breaches can cost companies billions of dollars, cripple a city’s services, or expose sensitive information.
 Preventing data incursions is only part of the story.
 The most forward-thinking organizations are prepared with a multifaceted response when attacks do occur.
-At this session see how top companies are approaching this challenge and gain insights into the threats they have faced.
+At this session, moderated by Brad Pollard, you will see how top companies are approaching this challenge and gain insights into the threats they have faced.

 Tom Warner is the Vice President of the Cyber & Intelligence market segment within the Lockheed Martin Rotary and Mission Systems line of business.
 Tom is responsible for a portfolio of programs that deliver a wide array of capabilities in support of national security requirements to the Intelligence Community, Department of Defense, and beyond.